ChrstphrHll/npc_gen/students/Milae Ditka.md

 # Milae Ditka
 ---
 ### Description
-- Dragonborn Sorcerer from Beleriand
+- Dragonborn Sorcerer from Draconia
 - 1st year Protection student in Jettenia
-- short spines, Violet Red eyes, and blue skin
+- 2 straight horns, Violet Red eyes, and blue skin
 - Is Undemanding and Cruel, and has Self-Respect as their ideal

 ### Organizations